naveen1611/node-kafka-streams-app/README.md

 6. ### Redis
     https://redis.io/download </br>
     (OR) Follow this blogpost for setting up a dockerised version </br> https://markheath.net/post/exploring-redis-with-docker

+    Dump sample master data on to Redis cache:

+    Go to the resources dir and give the following command.

+        cat userdata.txt | redis-cli --pipe

+    If your Redis instance runs on Docker, copy userdata.txt to the /data dir before running the --pipe command on the /data dir.

+        docker cp <PATH TO RESOURCES>\userdata.txt <CONTAINER>:/data/

 7. ### Apache Cassandra
     http://cassandra.apache.org/download/